-- MA students are offered a minimum of $15,000 for their first year, and the same for a second year if admitted into the 2-year stream
+MA students are offered minimum guaranteed funding of $15,000 for their first year, and the same for a second year if admitted into the 2-year stream.

 - Part time students receive no funding.

-- All funding rules and policies operate in accordance with the regulations of the School of Graduate Studies.
+All funding rules and policies operate in accordance with the regulations of the School of Graduate Studies and Postdoctoral Affairs.

 As a Cultural Studies graduate student, you are required to apply for SSHRC and OGS scholarships if you meet the eligibility criteria.
 Our students have considerable success with these awards and we offer workshops and other mentorship to help you look your best.
 Remember: while we do aim to pass on all information we receive, it is your responsibility to contact the award provider for all application, eligibility and deadline information.